SrijaAdhya12/project-to-interview/README.md

 ## Developement

-1. Setup .env file in both client and server with the help pf .env.example
+1. Setup .env file in both client and server with the help of .env.example
 2. Run the following commands for running client (frontEnd)
 ```sh
 $> cd client